GoogleCloudPlatform/cloud-foundation-fabric/modules/organization/README.md

 ## Data Access Logs

 Activation of data access logs can be controlled via the `logging_data_access` variable.
-If the `iam_bindings_authoritative` variable is used to set a resource-level IAM policy, the data access log configuration will also be authoritative as part of the policy.

-This example shows how to set a non-authoritative access log configuration:

 ```hcl
 module "org" {